paradox18-debug/paradox18-debug/README.md

 # 💫 About Me:
 ## 👋 Hello everyone, Kartik this side!

-I am currently in Class XII appearing from **Science Stream **.
+I am currently in Class XII appearing from **Science Stream (PCB)**.
 I aspire to become a **Cybersecurity Engineer** in a reputed company.

 ### 🚀 More about me:
-- 🌱 I am currently learning programming languages such as **Python, HTML,CSS etc**
+- 🌱 I am currently learning different programming languages such as **Python, HTML,CSS etc**
-- 💻 Strengthening my skills in **Video Editing and Web Development.**
+- 💻 Strengthening my skills in **Video Editing,Web Development and CyberSecurity.**

 ### 🤝 Looking For:
 ● Guidance from experienced professionals on **what more I should learn and improve**<br>